Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 ![Memory Addresses](../assets/lists-and-memory/lists-and-memory_lists-and-memory_ram-addresses.png)

+<figcaption>Each location in memory is addressed by a unique id number, like an index in a list.</figcaption>

 Different types of data can take up different amounts of memory and the size of each unit of memory can depend on the type of computer system.

 In the version of Python we are using CPython, you can see the memory address for data referenced by any variable with the `id` function.